codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 The report contains data based on the data types you have enabled.
 If a data type is missing, the data associated with it will be omitted.

-This report requires an accounting integration with the following datatypes enabled:
+The report requires an accounting integration with the following data types enabled:

 - Accounts
 - Profit and Loss